 How to tackle loneliness

-New Year’s Eve celebrations can be a really social time.
-People are going to parties, there’s fireworks, and it’s a time where there’s generally a bit of pressure to have some exciting plans for how you’re going to spend the night.
+This time of year can be a really social few months.
+People are going to parties, everyone is talking about their plans for Christmas and New Year’s, and it’s a time where there’s generally a bit of pressure to have some exciting plans for how you’re spending your nights.

-However, for some of us, New Year’s Eve can be quite an isolated or lonely time.
+However, for some of us, this time of year can leave us feeling quite isolated or lonely.

 Here’s some tips to try and help keep everything in perspective.

-There’s no rule that says that your life will be ruined if you’re not out living it large on New Year’s Eve.
-It’s just another night.
-Tomorrow is just another day.
-Life goes on.
-If you’re staying in on New Year’s Eve for whatever reason, work on making that as enjoyable as possible.
-Cook some great food, have a movie marathon, start a new project that you can really get your teeth into.
+There’s no rule that says that your life will be ruined if you’re not out living it large.
+If you’re not feeling like being social, it’s okay just to have a quiet night in.
+But staying in doesn’t have to miserable, and you don’t have to do it alone.
+Cook some great food, have a movie marathon, start a new project that you can really get your teeth into, invite someone over, arrange a hook-up.
+Whatever floats your boat.

 Don’t beat yourself up about being by yourself

-At different points of our lives, there’s a number of reasons why you might find that you’re by yourself at New Year’s Eve.
+At different points of our lives, there’s a number of reasons why you might find that you’re by yourself – not surrounded by family or a big group of friends.
 It’s no big deal.
 Even if it leaves you feeling a bit flat or deflated, recognise and acknowledge those feelings.
-You might conclude to yourself that you don’t want to be experiencing those same emotions next New Year’s Eve – so what changes are you going to make to ensure that next year will be different to this year?
+You might conclude to yourself that you don’t want to be experiencing those same emotions for too much longer – it might push you to make some changes in your life.

-New Year’s Eve is generally seen as a time of indulgence and excess, but that can go badly wrong if you’re by yourself and not in the best head-space.
+This time of year is generally seen as a season of indulgence and excess, but that can go badly wrong if you’re by yourself and not in the best head-space.
 If you feel yourself heading to a bit of a low-point, drugs or alcohol aren’t going to make you feel better – they’ll only accelerate you spiralling out of control.
 Be proactive – remove the temptations and activate your support networks to help get you back on track.

 People aren’t mind readers

-If you haven’t been invited to an amazing New Year’s Eve party, it’s up to you to do something about that.
+If you haven’t been invited to an amazing party, it’s up to you to do something about that.
 Don’t sit at home waiting for the phone to ring.
 People might just be assuming that you’re all sorted.
 Reach out to friends and family.
 Check-in and see what everyone is up to.
-If you want to make a night of it, get on the front foot and connect with the people that you know.
+If you want to be part of a big night out, get on the front foot and connect with the people that you know.